Sugar. It’s something you need to avoid. But, what’s really so bad about sugar? And, how much sugar is acceptable?

 The problem is that some foods convert much more quickly to sugar in the body (or worse, enter the body as pure sugar) than others do.
 When this happens, they will spike blood sugar levels, which then triggers the release of a hormone called insulin from your pancreas, which then rapidly removes all this sugar out of the blood stream.

 Where does it take the sugar?
-To your body fat stores.
-The faster you get that rise in blood sugar, the more likely you are to gain body fat.
+To your body fat stores or fat cells.
+The faster you get that rise in blood sugar, the more likely you are to gain body fat…you literally gain weight every time your glucose spikes drastically.

 Instead, when you eat foods that break down more slowly in the body, they don’t produce this spike in blood sugar and as such, simply deliver slow, usable energy to the cells over time.
 It is therefore important to eat slow digesting foods that will not spike your blood sugar.